Harihareshwara Temple

 Harihareshwara Temple is a Hindu temple situated in Harihar, Karnataka state, India.
 The temple was built in c.
 1223-1224 CE by Polalva, a commander and minister of the Hoysala Empire King Vira Narasimha II.
 In 1268 CE, Soma, a commander of King Narasimha III of the same dynasty made some additions.
 The temple houses the deity Harihara, a fusion of the Hindu gods Vishnu and Shiva.
-The image of the deity is a fusion of the right vertical half of Shiva and left vertical half of Vishnu.
+The image of the deity is a fusion of the right vertical half of Shiva and the left vertical half of Vishnu.
 The image holds in its right hand, the attributes of Shiva and in the left hand, those of Vishnu.

 Legend

-According to a Hindu legend, a demon named Guha (or Guhasura) once lived in these parts and a considerable surrounding region, from Uchchangi Durga in the east, Govinahalu in the south, Mudanur in the west and Airani in the north was under his control.
+According to a Hindu legend, a demon named Guha (or Guhasura) once lived in these parts and a considerable surrounding region, from Uchchangi Durga in the east, Govinahalu in the south, Mudanur in the west, and Airani in the north was under his control.
 Guha successfully appeased Hindu god Brahma with his penance and obtained a boon, by virtue of which, it would be impossible for either Hari (Vishnu) or Hara (Shiva) to singly kill him.
 Guha then became a regular tormentor of gods and humans alike.
-In order to overcome Brahma's boon and eliminate Guha, Vishnu and Shiva together took the form of Harihara (a fusion), came down to earth and killed the demon.
+In order to overcome Brahma's boon and eliminate Guha, Vishnu and Shiva together took the form of Harihara (a fusion), came down to earth, and killed the demon.
 The descent of the incarnation on earth is said to be at nearby Kudalur, at the confluence of the rivers Tungabhadra and Haridra.